emacs-mirror/emacs/mps/manual/source/topic/error.rst

 ``seg.c: gcseg->buffer == NULL``

-    The client program destroyed pool without first destroying all the allocation points created on that pool.
+    The client program destroyed a pool without first destroying all the allocation points created on that pool.
 The allocation points must be destroyed first.

 ``trace.c: ss->rank < RankEXACT``